 Splendid Cycles' Custom Primo EdgeRunner - What?
 Are we Crazy?
 Not so much.

+We've had more than a few customers wondering, "What’s up with Splendid Cycles' custom parts spec on EdgeRunner’s?
+Why would I want a road crank set with only two chain rings?"
 Good question!
-At first glance it might not make sense but if you think about the affect of the 20″ rear wheel on the gear range of the bike, it does make sense.
-If you’re curious and like to get into the nitty gritty technical side of why it’s sensible, read on.
+At first glance it might not make sense but if you think about the affect of the 20" rear wheel on the gear range of the bike, it does make sense.
+If you're curious and like to get into the nitty gritty technical side of why it's sensible, read on.

 1) A smaller rear wheel makes for a stronger and more rugged wheel…a feature very appropriate for a cargo bike.
 That smaller wheel also facilitates a tighter and stiffer rear triangle on the frame.
 That stronger wheel plus stiffer frame equals a better ride with less tail wag under load.

 2) Lower center of gravity.
 With a smaller rear wheel, it is possible to set up the EdgeRunner with shortened rear V-rack tubes and thus dropping the height of the deck 4-6 inches lower than that of a comparable 26” rear wheel Xtracycle.
 This lower center of gravity has a tremendous effect on the handling characteristics of the bike when loaded-and is especially better with kids as the load because kids are always carried above the wheel, high on the bike.